Frequently Asked Questions About General Ecology Drinking Water Systems.

 What is the “Structured Matrix™” and how does it work?

 There are three mechanisms which work simultaneously and synergistically to give the systems outstanding effectiveness over a broad range of contaminants.
-These mechanisms are (1) ultra-fine submicron filtration, (2) molecular capture and broad-spectrum absorption and (3) electrochemical separations, incorporated into a “Structured Matrix™” to provide uniform flow and reliability and to prevent channeling.
+These mechanisms are (1) ultra-fine submicron filtration, (2) molecular capture and broad-spectrum absorption and (3) electrochemical separations, incorporated into a “Structured Matrix™” to provide uniform flow and reliability and to prevent channelling.

 The first mechanism strains bacteria, Giardia, Cryptosporidia, and other larger organisms and particle matter from the influent water, much like a window screen keeps flies from entering the house.

-The second mechanism is an integration of pharmaceutical grade, high quality adsorption and molecular sieving materials into the microstructure for high efficiency in removing trichloroethylene, PCB’s, pesticides, herbicides and many other commercial contaminants.
+The second mechanism is an integration of pharmaceutical-grade, high-quality adsorption and molecular sieving materials into the microstructure for high efficiency in removing trichloroethylene, PCBs, pesticides, herbicides and many other commercial contaminants.

 Isn’t it necessary to add chemicals to destroy bacteria and viruses?